-Chef Namae-san combines the traditional French cooking with a Japanese twist, by using the best seasonal produce from Japan.
+Chef-owner Namae-san always perfectly combines French cooking with a Japanese twist, by using the freshest seasonal produces from Japan.
 The food is simple but deep, not only on flavor side, but also deliveries a message about nature and the chef.
 Furthermore, the 100/100 hospitality too ensures a wonderful dining experience.
-Everytime the team surprised me a lot in all senses.
-I have never heard anyone who doesn’t like this place.
+Every time the team surprised me a lot in all senses.
+There's always a reason to come back.

 We started with sake which was mixed with French wine.
-This won’t surprise me if the welcome sake is served at a traditional Kaiseki restaurant, but as a French restaurant, it is very interesting.
-The mixture of French wine brings fruity flavor, great start.
+This concept won't surprise me if i was eating at a traditional Kaiseki restaurant, but as a French restaurant, it is very interesting.
+The mixture of French wine brings fruity flavors.
+A strong start.

-Followed by pickled olive from Kagawa prefecture (香川県), chef uses Japanese olive oil infused by figs. As mentioned by Maitre D’Hotel Zac, the first olive gives a very mild discovery of the taste, while you can feel its rich and fruity flavor.
+Followed by pickled olive from Kagawa prefecture (香川県), seasoned with Japanese olive oil infused by figs. The first olive gives a very mild discovery of the taste, while you can feel how rich and fruity it is at a second bite.
 It was indeed aromatic and creamy.

-The classical amuse at L’effervescence always consists of a seasonal consomme, side with something liquid-hydrogened on the side to match with.
-One the left hand side, a shot glass with layers of cauliflower, sherry vinegar jelly, fresh botan shrimpl and sea urchin on the top.
-The creamy flavor of the land matches very well with the creamy and sweet flavors of the ocean.
-On the side, the liquid-hydrogened mikan (Japanese citrus) and white beer nicely freshen us up.
+The classical amuse at L'effervescence always consists of a seasonal consomme, side with liquid-hydrogened ice.
+On the left hand side, a shot glass with layers of cauliflower, sherry vinegar jelly, fresh botan shrimp and sea urchin on the top.
+Very sync combination to awaken the palates.

 We were very lucky to be the first group of guest to try Chef Namae's new dish.
 The Aori-ika (cuttlefish) was fine-sliced into a tagliatelle shape and mixed with fermented kohlrabi 'tagliolini', the contrast of creamy, chewy texture of Ika and crispy of kohlrabi and fresh brussel sprouts was memorable.
 It was beautifully plated with a bed of black oil sauce which gives a lovely fragrance and savory taste.

-For some reasons, we got a free ‘gift’ from Namae-san, an extra course is certainly the best gift for foodies.
-It was a dish of lightly-seared Shirako (cod’s milt) with Mukago baby potatoes, lotus root, and Kabosu in a mushroom & chrysanthemum soup base.
-I had a similar dish without soup base at L’effervescence during my first visit in 2014 winter.
+I had a similar dish without soup base at L'effervescence during my first visit in 2014 winter.
+And i think this one works much better for my liking.
 The shirako with a cirspy outer-layer and incredibley creamy and soft inside still impressed me a lot.
 The creamy and deep soup base again made it up.
 One of our favorite dishes of the night.

-A meal is incomplete without ‘a fixed point’ when you eat at L’effervescence.
-As how it is called, this dish is served at L’effervescence everyday, every meal, all the time… Despite has been cooked for 4 hours, the turnip was still incredibly crunchy and juicy.
+As how it is called, this dish is served at L'effervescence everyday, every meal, all the time...
+A meal is incomplete without 'a fixed point'.
+Although the turnip has been cooked for 4 hours,it was still so crunchy and juicy.
 The sweetness and water contents changes with season.
 The turnip was finished with butter to give it a mild aroma and flavor, with some brioche and ham to enhance both the flavor and texture.

-This dish was consists of only three ingredients: mussel, cheese and artichoke.
-Looks very simple and really delicious.
-The crispy part was deep-fried artichoke, inside was mashed smoked mussels – similar to the texture of mashed potato while the lovely smoky aroma and umami flavor made it up.
+Next dish consists only three ingredients: mussel, cheese and artichoke.
+Looks very simple and quite complex.
+The crispy part was deep-fried artichoke, inside was mashed smoked mussels - similar to the texture of mashed potato while the lovely smoky aroma and umami flavor made it up.
 The combination of creamy Comte cheese and artichoke sauce was unexpectly good.
-Impressive contrast – crispy and creamy, woody and oceanic.
+Impressive contrast - crispy and creamy, woody and oceanic.

 Before having the main course, we were served with a tiny cup of chawanmushi cooked with pheasant and Shijimi (freshwater clam) consomme.
 The egg custard was smooth, silky and delicious.
 While the most interesting part was the Umeboshi (dried plum) on the edge of the spoon, the sour and savory flavor was surprisingly good with the chawanmushi.
 Nicely cleanse our palate and ready for the main course!